turinglabsorg/alchemy-mego-smart-account/README.md

 ## Conclusion

 This boilerplate is a good starting point to create your own smart account logic using Alchemy's Account Kit or use MEGO.
 It includes a few scripts to help you interact with your smart account and sponsored account.
 Feel free to modify it to fit your needs.

+You can see the results of a successful interaction here: https://optimism-sepolia.blockscout.com/address/0x4E3556E7EE54e37E2B392Ce823BEfB13dEeA079e?tab=user_ops